OpenSourceEconomics/respy/docs/reference_guides/state_space.rst

 .. currentmodule:: respy.state_space

-The implementation of the state space in respy allows the user to solve and analyze a wide range of models in an efficient way by storing the essential information about the model and by acting as a precise and simple interface between different components of the model.
-First and foremost a state space contains a register all possible states of the universe that a particular models allows for.
-Once a model contains a rich set of features it is vital to not repeat information such as to keep the analysis efficient. respy defines full states implicitly as combinations of more coarse states to avoid any duplication.
-Furthermore we group states in a way such that all members of one group are treated symmetrically throughout the model solution.
-The state space moreover contains a set of methods that facilitate required communications between different state space groups.
-This guide contains an explanation the most important components of the state space.
+The implementation of the state space in respy serves several purposes.
+First and foremost the state space contains a register of all possible states of the universe that a particular models allows for.
+In high dimensional models the number of states grow substantially which constitutes a considerable constraint for creating realistic models of economic dynamics.
+To relax this constraint as much as possible it is crucial to avoid any duplication of calculations or information.
+To this extent we designed a state space that contains a range of different objects that define representations and groupings of individual model states that allow us to use as few resources as possible during the model solution.
+Once an attribute of a state can be expressed as a combination of the attributes of two sub-states the number of calculations required to map all states to their attributes is reduced drastically.
+The distinction between core and dense states within respy is defined such that this property is exploited in a straight forward way.
+Bundling states with a similar representation and a symmetric treatment in the model solution together avoids double calculation and allows to write simpler and more efficient code.
+This consideration cosnitutes the base for the fine grained division of states in respy which is defined in the period_choice_cores.
+The range of methods contained in our state space facilitates clear communication between different groups and representations of the state space.
+This guide contains an explanation the most important components of the state space in respy.

 .. _core_state_space: